-St Columban's College, Caboolture is a co-educational school, with approximately 1200 students currently enrolled.
-Located to the north of Brisbane, we have a diverse cultural population and respond to that by involving parents as much as possible in our school community.
-Our dedicated College staff includes teaching staff (including specialist teachers, support teachers and members of the College Leadership Team), school officers, other support staff and Guidance Counsellors.
+St Columban's College, Caboolture is a co-educational school, with approximately 1170 students currently enrolled.
+Located to the north of Brisbane, we have a significant cross-cultural mix, and respond to that by involving parents as much as possible in our school community.
+Our dedicated College staff includes teaching staff (including specialist teachers, support teachers and members of the College leadership team), school officers, other support staff and Guidance Counsellors.